fullstackgada/callback-demo/README.md

-# 📚 Callback System Demo with Bhide & Jethalal (Hindi)
+# 📚 Callback System Demo with Bhide & Jethalal

 A fun, visual, and Hindi-based representation of **Callback Functions** using popular characters **Bhide** and **Jethalal** from *TMKOC*.
 This interactive demo explains how callbacks work in JavaScript through a relatable payment scenario on Bhide’s Tuition Website.